How Much Time Do I Have to File My Birth Injury Claim?

 The unique set of principles that affect the limitation period in a birth injury claim highlight the complexity inherent in such claims.
 As we’ve noted in the past, good legal strategy may require waiting to file a lawsuit over a birth injury claim to take advantage of the delayed limitation period.
 On the other hand, such a strategy may come up against a potential defendant’s attempt to have a litigation guardian appointed.

-If you or your child has suffered a birth injury as a result of medical malpractice, contact the experienced Ontario medical malpractice lawyers of Preszler Law Firm for a free consultation today.
+If you or your child has suffered a birth injury as a result of medical malpractice, contact the Ontario medical malpractice lawyers of Preszler Injury Lawyers for a free consultation today.